f18-os/nora-file-transfer-reyesan1/README.md

 # nets-tcp-framed-race

+emphaticDemo contains my code and the corresponding readme

 This lab will showcase race conditions and threads.

 In the previous lab, the server supported multiple clients via the use of `os.fork()`.
 However `FramedThreadServer.py` uses threds instead.